mhaegeman/mhaegeman/README.md

 ## Some of my Projects
   🔋 [Energy Consumption Prediction of Buildings](https://github.com/mhaegeman/Energy-consumption-prediction):

 Based on Seattle's buildings data from 2015/2016.
 Prediction of the consumption of energy of a building depending on it's characteristics.
+Correlation study and Regression models.

   🎁 [Object Category Detection on a Marketplace](https://github.com/mhaegeman/Python-Object-Clasifier):

 From images and text descriptions of multiple kind of objects, predicts the category of object in a Marketplace.
+LDA, Embeddings for the text and SIFT, CNN and Transfer Learning (VGG16) for the image classification.

   🥦 [Food Nutrition Scoring](https://github.com/mhaegeman/Nutriscore-Prediction):